dotnet/docs/docs/standard/base-types/standard-numeric-format-strings.md

 |<xref:System.Globalization.NumberFormatInfo.NumberDecimalSeparator%2A>|Defines the string that separates integral digits from decimal digits.|
 |<xref:System.Globalization.NumberFormatInfo.PositiveSign%2A>|Defines the string that indicates that an exponent is positive.|

- The following example formats a <xref:System.BigInteger> value with the round-trip format specifier.
+ The following example formats a <xref:System.Numerics.BigInteger> value with the round-trip format specifier.

  [!code-cpp[R format specifier with a BigInteger](../../../samples/snippets/standard/base-types/format-strings/biginteger-r.cpp)]
  [!code-csharp[R format specifier with a BigInteger](../../../samples/snippets/standard/base-types/format-strings/biginteger-r.cs)]